Hunter5000/Twitch-Fox-Legacy/README.md

 The .xpi file is what is actually installed into Firefox.
 The rest of the files are merely the code in its uncompiled format.

 Previously known as Twitch Alarm.

+This version of Twitch Fox is now deprecated because it uses the no-longer supported Firefox Add-on SDK.